 Griffin joined the Duke Law faculty in 2008 and is the recipient of the Distinguished Teaching Award and the A. Kenneth Pye Award for Excellence in Education.
 From 2021-2023, she served as the Senior Associate Dean for Faculty and Research.
 Prior to coming to Duke, she taught at the UCLA School of Law, and she will be a visiting professor at Harvard Law School in 2024.
 Griffin is also an elected member of the American Law Institute, has filed amicus briefs with the United States Supreme Court, served as a legal advisor to the Senate Select Committee on Intelligence, and has testified before the United States Congress on public corruption prosecutions and proposed revisions to the fraud statutes.

-Prior to coming to Duke, Griffin taught at the UCLA School of Law.
-She graduated from Stanford Law School, where she served as President of the Stanford Law Review and was elected to the Order of the Coif.
-After law school, she clerked for Judge Dorothy Nelson of the United States Court of Appeals for the Ninth Circuit and Justice Sandra Day O’Connor of the Supreme Court of the United States.
-Griffin also spent five years as a federal prosecutor in the Chicago United States Attorney’s Office.
+Griffin graduated from Stanford Law School, where she was President of the Stanford Law Review and elected to the Order of the Coif.
+She served as a federal prosecutor in the Chicago United States Attorney’s Office and also clerked for Judge Dorothy Nelson of the United States Court of Appeals for the Ninth Circuit and Justice Sandra Day O’Connor of the United States Supreme Court.